DrStrangeTime/CapsuleEngine/README.md

 # CapsuleEngine
 This 3D game engine was developed using OpenGL integrated with C++.
-This application utilises venders including GLM for linear algebra, OpenAL for audio and GLEW for access to OpenGL's macro definitions
+This application utilises venders including GLM for linear algebra, OpenAL for audio and GLEW for access to OpenGL's macro definitions.

 # Features
 - Window handling